microsoft/ftatoolkit-analytics-cicd-cli/README.md

 However, there is some additional complexity when we consider multiple environments - development, test and production, for example.
 There are multiple solutions to this problem, and the project team must carefully choose and set up a CI/CD mechanism that fits their needs.

 This repository provides an interactive command line tool that helps you set up CI/CD for Data Factory and Synapse Analytics.
 This template is simple, yet effective and adaptable to most use-case scenarios, while following best practices around DevOps for Analytics.

+## Prerequisites

+- Active Azure Subscription
+- Write access to an Azure DevOps project
+- Azure Data Factory or Synapse Workspaces (or permission to create them)

 ## Solution Architecture